HDR Photography

 In this article, we will discuss the importance of cleaning your camera lenses and sensors when shooting HDR photography.
 Although it is important to have clean lenses and sensors whenever you are shooting, its is especially important in HDR photography since we need to stack multiple images to create the final HDR image.

-Save Time by Dialing in Custom HDR Settings – From the HDR Photography Workshop Series
+What is the Optimal Aperture Setting in HDR Photography? – From the HDR Photography Workshop Series